He is the co-winner of a contest conducted by his radio network

 “The longer term consequence has been reported around the world and is, frankly, tragic beyond words.”

 ‘World’s worst accents ever’

 Audio of the call posted online suggests a woman spoke briefly to the DJs before she put the call through to the ward where the Duchess of Cambridge was being treated for acute morning sickness.

 “They were the world’s worst accents ever,” Greig told listeners then.
 “We were sure 100 people at least before us would’ve tried the same thing. … We were expecting to be hung up on.
 We didn’t even know what to say when we got through.”

 Off the air, Greig and Christian tweeted about the practical joke, promising “more on the #royalprank.”
 The pair’s Twitter accounts were later taken down.

 A St. James’s Palace spokesman said the Duke and Duchess of Cambridge were saddened to learn of Saldanha’s death.

-Another palace spokesman told CNN at the time that "at no point did the palace complain to the hospital about the incident.
-On the contrary, we offered our full and heartfelt support to the nurses involved and hospital staff at all times."
+Another palace spokesman told CNN that “at no point did the palace complain to the hospital about the incident.
+On the contrary, we offered our full and heartfelt support to the nurses involved and hospital staff at all times.”